top of page

 22 August 2024

-Ready to plan 2024?
-Discover the dates for the school holidays, school terms and public holidays! ✅
+Discover the dates for the 2026 TAS school holidays, Term 1 to 4 school term dates and TAS public holidays! ✅

 Empty classroom with desks, representing NAPLAN 2025 testing at school